krawaller/algol5/modules/content/material/about/roadmap/about.md

 1. Dedicated UI for larger screens
 1. Bots for Slack, Messenger, Twitter, etc

-And, of course, moar games!
+And, of course - lots and lots more games!